 MPO 1.8 overall, students answering questions on any given test/exam throughout the semester that addressed MPO 1.8, determine a specified volume of revolution, were classified as follows: 63% know how to do this, 25% have some idea how to do this, and 13% do not know how to do this.
 It can be concluded, then, that students partially achieved this MPO.

-The MPO analysis for course goal 1 given in detail above is summarized in the chart below.
+The MPO analysis for course goal 1 given in detail above is summarized in the chart on the next page.
 It is notable that for course goal 1, 2 (25%) of the MPOs were achieved, 5 (62.5%) of the MPOs were partially achieved, and 1 (12.5%) of the MPOs was not achieved.